zergcore/zergcore.github.io/README.md

 - 👀 I’m interested in python, R, machine learning, AI.
 - 🌱 I’m currently learning Laravel and PHP, but I have studied it before.
 I have studied Python, R, Java, C++, ionic, Vuejs, Bootstrap, and Angular as well
 - 💞️ I’m looking to collaborate on projects, new ideas, startups.
-- 📫 How to reach me: Find me in reddit as zergcoredev.
+- 📫 How to reach me: find me in reddit as zergcoredev, in telegram as zergcore, and my email is zaidi.ramos@gmail.com.

 <!---
 zergcore/zergcore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.